Montgomery, Alabama: History

+On February 12, 1945, a devastating and deadly tornado struck the western portion of the city.
+The tornado killed 26 people, injured 293 others, and caused a city-wide blackout which lasted for hours.
+The United States Weather Bureau would describe this tornado as "the most officially observed one in history".

 In the post-World War II era, returning African-American veterans were among those who became active in pushing to regain their civil rights in the South: to be allowed to vote and participate in politics, to freely use public places, to end segregation.
 According to the historian David Beito of the University of Alabama, African Americans in Montgomery "nurtured the modern civil rights movement."
 African Americans comprised most of the customers on the city buses, but were forced to give up seats and even stand in order to make room for whites.
 On December 1, 1955, Rosa Parks was arrested for refusing to give up her bus seat to a white man, sparking the Montgomery bus boycott.
 Martin Luther King Jr., then the pastor of Dexter Avenue Baptist Church, and E.D.
 Nixon, a local civil rights advocate, founded the Montgomery Improvement Association to organize the boycott.
 In June 1956, the US District Court Judge Frank M. Johnson ruled that Montgomery's bus racial segregation was unconstitutional.
 After the US Supreme Court upheld the ruling in November, the city desegregated the bus system, and the boycott was ended.

 In separate action, integrated teams of Freedom Riders rode South on interstate buses.
 In violation of federal law and the constitution, bus companies had for decades acceded to state laws and required passengers to occupy segregated seating in Southern states.
 Opponents of the push for integration organized mob violence at stops along the Freedom Ride.
 In Montgomery, there was police collaboration when a white mob attacked Freedom Riders at the Greyhound Bus Station in May 1961.
 Outraged national reaction resulted in the enforcement of desegregation of interstate public transportation.